eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-04/README.md

 subnets:dev    fb6d87c4c101        355MB             0B
 subnets:test   5674b4a83c7f        355MB             0B
 ```
+Both images show `355MB`, meaning the RandoNet files added essentially no measurable size.
+This makes sense, since `randonet.html` is a small HTML file and the two logos are only a few kilobytes.

 ## Task 2 - Deploy with Infrastructure as Code
 ### Setup